Skip Navigation Website Accessibility

-One instrument is not more difficult or easier than another to learn.
-All instruments will have technical challenges presented to the player sooner or later.
-Choose the instrument that “speaks” to you.
-There are numerous studies showing that learning any musical instrument will encourage positive cognitive development.
-Early music instruction promotes development in ALL areas of the brain for the youngest of children as they grow.
-Another study supports the idea that as we age, playing an instrument helps keep our neuro pathways active and gives us a healthy past time to enjoy.
+When choosing an instrument, it’s essential to disregard common misconceptions.
+No instrument is inherently more difficult or easier to learn than another.
+Every instrument presents its technical challenges sooner or later.
+Opt for the instrument that resonates with you.
+Multiple studies show that learning any musical instrument fosters positive cognitive development.
+Early music instruction stimulates development in all areas of the brain, benefiting children as they grow.
+Moreover, as we age, playing an instrument can maintain active neural pathways and offer an enjoyable pastime.

 Is the chosen instrument right for your student?